 Manifesto & mission

-I have not been enjoying social media as much lately.
+I was not enjoying social media so much.
 Being on it a lot for my work for so many years, I see and feel a sense of disenchantment, of burnout, both individually and collectively.
 Being on social media can feel very overwhelming day in and day out.
 Busy.
 Bustling.
 Some people you know, some you don’t.
 Slide over an inspiring meme.
 Ooh look, a celebrity.
 Hop over some unsolicited advice.
 Side- step a preachy post.
 Get some advice on the moon phase.
 On business.
 On life.
 Ascension symptoms.
 Solar Flares.
 Then notice the ego is feeling something.
 Oh, it’s comparison.
 A smidge of envy.
 A dash of despair.
 Oh there’s someone or something that’s upset me popping up just over there.
 And...
 Now I want those shoes...
 And that skirt...
 And to be on that dreamy looking holiday.
 Dammit.

 Imagine all of that going on inside my head within a few moments of scrolling.
 Post after post, with the potential to spiral me into a personal social media vortex of doom, trying to grab my attention, tickling those emotional triggers.
 Post after post carrying an intention to get a reaction, a click, a Like or a sale.
 This is how we have been programmed to play, yes?
 Get Likes.
 Get follows.
 Get shared.
 Get engagement.
 Get comments.
 Get sales.
 Be seen.
 Be validated.
 That’s the game, the gamification of social media, built into the system to get our attention, to get our data and ultimately our dollars.